ilyhalight/localize/packages/localize-tui/README.md

 `hashFile` - the name of the file with translation hashes

 `ignoreLocales` - localization files that will be ignored by the utility

+`typesFile` - the name of the typescript file with localize types

+`withTypes` - generate file with typescript localize types

 `service` - a service for receiving a translate.
 In this case, Yandex Translate is used.
 Other available services: